Ordinary cause actions

 Going to court

 Whether you're taking a case to court or defending a case against you, you must get advice on what to do.
-Our Advice Services Directory can point you in the direction of an agency with specialist knowledge.
-Alternatively, you can contact the sheriff clerk's office in the relevant court for information on ordinary cause procedure.
+You can contact the sheriff clerk's office in the relevant court for information on ordinary cause procedure.

 However, remember that you will need a solicitor to represent you.
 Your solicitor will: